bramstein/characterset/README.md

     $ npm install characterset

-If you want to use CharacterSet in the browser, copy `lib/characterset.js` into your project and remove the `module.exports = CharacterSet;` line at the end of the file.
+If you want to use CharacterSet in the browser, use the global `CharacterSet` constructor or include CharacterSet as an AMD module.

 ## API